ktorio/ktor-documentation/topics/Serving_Static_Content.md

 ## Example

-An example application that serves static files using both folders and resources can be found below
+An example application that serves static files using both folders and resources can be found below:

 ```kotlin
 ```